This presentation was given on April 17, 2017 at the beautiful old Supreme Court Chamber at the Tennessee Capitol Building in Nashville.

-The one page Chart which illustrates our Declaration, Constitution, and federal system is HERE.
+The Chart which illustrates our Declaration, Constitution, federal structure, and enumerated powers is HERE.

-The Congressional Research Service (CRS) Report 2 cited in the speech was dated March 7, 2014.
-CRS’s revised Report, dated April 11, 2014, is HERE.
+The Congressional Research Service Report dated April 11, 2014, is HERE.
 The Report exposes as false the assurances that the States would be in control of a convention.
 The Report says:

 “First, Article V delegates important and exclusive authority over the amendment process to Congress…” (page 4)

 “. . .
 [In previous bills filed in Congress] [a]pportionment of convention delegates among the states was generally set at the formula provided for the electoral college, with each state assigned a number equal to its combined Senate and House delegations.
-Some bills included the District of Columbia, assigning it three delegates, but others did not include the federal district. . .” (page 37; see also page 41)
+Some bills included the District of Columbia, assigning it three delegates, but others did not include the federal district. . .” (page 37)

 “Article V itself is silent on membership in an Article V Convention, so it is arguable that Congress, in summoning a convention to consider amendments, might choose to include the District of Columbia and U.S. territories as either full members at a convention, or possibly as observers.
 As noted previously, some versions of the Article V Convention procedures bills introduced in the late 20th century did provide for delegates representing the District of Columbia, although not for U.S. territories . . .” (page 42)